-Once you have gotten your feet wet and ready for bigger gigs, NETWORK.
-Go crazy emailing PR firms, music labels, the bands, managers and management companies, and venues.
-Creating relationships within this sector of the music industry can afford you press accreditation to shoot the more competitive shows.
-Once the connections are made, make a point to understand exactly what the client expectations are as they are the main artery to your press pass.
+Next, you must network.
+Go crazy emailing PR firms, music labels, the bands, managers/management companies, and venues.
+Creating relationships in the music industry affords you press accreditation to shoot more competitive shows.
+Once the connections are made, understand exactly what the client expectations are.
+They are the main artery to your press pass!
 No pass, no photo pit.
-If you do get yourself a press pass, expect having roughly 3 songs in an uninterrupted space to get the shot.
+If you do get yourself a press pass, expect having roughly only 3 songs in an uninterrupted space to get the shot.

 Get The Best Pictures Before You Even Arrive

-Low-light stage photography is a juggling game of exposure that often forces a sacrifice.
-There are three ways to maximize available light to get the correct exposure before you even arrive at the venue.
-You can choose to use a camera with a full frame sensor which allows you to increase your ISO up to 3200 with minimal image quality degradation when it comes to digital noise.
-You can shoot with fast aperture lenses such as primes or zoom lenses with an f/2.8 aperture or faster.
-You can also choose lenses with Image Stabilization (Canon) or Vibration Reduction (Nikon) which allow you the ability to shoot at lower shutter speeds with less chance of camera shake/motion blur.
+Low-light stage photography forces sacrifices.
+Maximize available light to get the correct exposure before you even arrive at the venue.
+One option is using a camera with a full frame sensor so that you can increase your ISO up to 3200 or higher with minimal image quality degradation.
+Shoot with fast-aperture lenses, such as primes, or zoom lenses with an f/2.8 aperture or faster.
+Another option is to use lenses with Image Stabilization (Canon) or Vibration Reduction (Nikon) so that you can shoot at lower shutter speeds with less chance of camera shake/motion blur.

 Pushing Your ISO

-Raising your ISO (sensor sensitivity) will increase the chances of digital noise creeping into your final image.
-Full frame sensors have more capacity to handle higher ISO with minimal noise compared to their crop sensor counterparts.
-Depending on your kit this could be a handicap but not necessarily.
-Concert photos are all about the experience and having noise beats a blurry image and may even add to the expression of a gritty, grungy show.
+Raising your ISO (sensor sensitivity) will increase the chances of digital noise in your final image.
+Full frame sensors tend to have more capacity to handle higher ISO with minimal noise compared to their crop sensor counterparts.
+That said, concert photos are all about the experience and having noise beats a blurry image and may even add to the expression of a gritty, grungy show.
 Large amounts of undesirable digital noise start to appear typically above ISO 3200 for full frame and ISO 1250 for crop sensors, though the technology on this is improving every year.

 Shoot with a Fast Aperture Lens

-If you are upgrading from a kit lens on a budget, the 50mm f/1.8 is a great lens to keep in your bag.
-It is a fast lens, only 2/3 stops slower than the fastest on the market, shoots a standard angle of view (which is good of a variety of subjects).
+If you are upgrading from a kit lens but you’re still on a budget, a 50mm f/1.8 is a great option.
+It is only 2/3 stops slower than the fastest lenses on the market.
+It shoots a standard angle of view (which is good for a variety of subjects).
 It is also lightweight, available in a variety of mounts and brands, and is fairly affordable.

-For the more experienced shooters, the 35mm f/1.4 is great for your standard angle of view perspectives, while Canon’s 14mm f/2.8 and Nikon’s 14-24mm f/2.8 work well to capture dramatic wide angles.
-Canon and Nikon offers a 70-200mm f/2.8 with IS/VR which is best for isolating your subject and limiting the amount of information in the frame.
+For more experienced shooters, a 35mm f/1.4 is great for a slightly wider (but still standard) angle of view perspective.
+The Canon 14mm f/2.8 and the Nikon 14-24mm f/2.8 work well to capture dramatic wide angles.
+Canon and Nikon both offer a 70-200mm f/2.8 with IS/VR.
+These telephoto zooms are best for isolating your subject and limiting the amount of information in the frame.
 They are also handy if you’re far away.
-They are great for pairing with lower shutter speeds due to their stabilizing technology.
-Do not overlook the Sigma Arts series 18-35mm f/1.8, which is the fastest aperture zoom lens on the market right now.
-It’s designed to fit a crop sensor body.
-If paired with a full frame sensor it can be shot in ‘crop mode’.
+They are great for pairing with lower shutter speeds due to the stabilizing technology in both mounts.

 Freezing Motion in Low Light

-To freeze movement it is advised to shoot at a 1/100th – 1/200th of a second or faster, which is what creates the need for a fast aperture lens.
-The general rule is that you do not want to shoot at a shutter speed that is any slower than the focal length of the lens to eliminate most camera shake, i.e. 50mm -1/50th , 200mm – 1/200th, etc. If you have a camera with Image Stabilization or Vibration Reduction technology then you have the option of shooting handheld 4 stops slower, approximately 1/60th of a second with a 200mm lens.
-This feature is extremely useful with low-light stage photography and can be found in Canon and Nikon’s most versatile lens for this genre, the 70-200 f/2.8 II and also Canon’s EF-S 17-55mm f/2.8 (for crop sensor bodies only) or Nikon’s 24-12omm f/4.
+To freeze movement, shoot at a 1/100th – 1/200th of a second or faster, which is what creates the need for a fast-aperture lens.
+The general rule is that you do not want to shoot at a shutter speed that is any slower than the focal length of the lens to eliminate most camera shake, i.e. 50mm -1/50th , 200mm – 1/200th, etc. If you have a camera with Image Stabilization or Vibration Reduction, then you have the option of shooting handheld 4 stops slower.
+So approximately 1/60th of a second with a 200mm lens.

 Learning to shoot in manual mode will give you the most control over your exposure, as well as consistency frame to frame.
 Aperture Priority is the best semi-automatic mode to shoot in for concert work if you are still learning photography.
-You will have the option of choosing an aperture that will allow the most light in and retain control to increase your ISO, allowing your camera to re-calibrate for a faster shutter speed if you are having trouble freezing motion, try Shutter Priority mode instead.
+You will have the option of choosing an aperture that will allow the most light in.
+You also can choose your aperture, leaving the camera to choose your shutter speed.
+If you have trouble freezing motion, try Shutter Priority mode instead.
 Eventually, graduate up to full manual mode.

-Trust the histogram on the back of the camera for overexposed points.
-Overexposed ‘hot spots’ can’t be easily recovered in post production and are easy to get when concert lighting is involved.
-Our eyes adjust for dark environments making it difficult to tell if your exposure is correct just by looking at the preview on the LCD screen.
-The histogram is a tool that can more accurately assure you that your exposure will yield a workable file.
-It is generally better to shoot a hair underexposed in RAW and add detail and depth to the shadow areas in post production to guarantee you have enough detail in the highlights.
+Check the histogram on the back of the camera for overexposed points.
+Overexposed “hot spots” can’t be easily recovered in post production.
+But they are sure easy to get when concert lighting is involved!
+Our eyes adjust for dark environments very well.
+But this makes it difficult to tell if your exposure is correct when looking at the image preview on your little LCD.
+The histogram more accurately assures you that your exposure is good.
+When in doubt, shoot just a bit underexposed in RAW.
+This is better than trying to bring down blown highlights when editing.

-Autofocus works only when there is enough contrast in a scene to distinguish the focusing point.
-Focusing in low light poses a problem for AF.
-By shooting in manual focus with your attention on the outer edge of the subject there is a greater likelihood of catching the focus of your subject that is not brightly illuminated.
-Having a camera with Live View also can help with focus because it allows you to zoom into the subject, nail down focus, and then hit your shutter – a little videography trick.
+Autofocus typically works only as good as there is contrast in your scene.
+Focusing in low light is really difficult for a lot of AF systems.
+By shooting in manual focus with your attention on the outer edge of the subject, there is a greater likelihood of nailing the focus of your subject that is not brightly illuminated.
+Having your DSLR in Live View mode can help with focus, too.
+It allows you to zoom into the subject, nail down focus, and then hit your shutter – a little videography trick.
 For mirrorless users, you have the advantage of an electronic viewfinder with focus peaking features.

 Shoot in short bursts using continuous (shooting) mode to capture 3-4 frames at a time.
 Doing so will increase your chances of capturing fleeting moments as well as allow you the chance to have more useable images to choose from after the event.
 Reading and anticipating light is a part of being a photographer but with quick moving spotlights frames shot within seconds of each other can be blown out, underexposed, or spot on.
 If one image is all you want at a specific time just lightly depress the shutter to allow for a one frame capture.

-Fifty percent of the concert experience is the crowd, so figuring out a way to include them in the frame without it being a distraction or an interference is something to push yourself to figure out creatively.
-This is especially true in smaller venues or when you are first starting out and do not have photo press privileges.
+A lot of the concert experience is the crowd.
+Figure out a way to include them in the frame without it being a distraction.
+Push yourself creatively.
+This is especially true in smaller venues or when do not have photo press privileges.

-Tell a good, representative story.
-Try to incorporate a mix of close-up images, wide crowd shots, band members interacting with each other and the crowd, and (if allowed) some before and after set images to round out the story.
-Sometimes the best band may not be the most technically sound musicians, which is good to keep in mind when considering your own photographic technique.
+Tell a good story.
+Try to incorporate a mix of close-up images, wide shots, band members interacting with each other/the crowd, and (if allowed) some before-and-after set images.
 It’s more important to capture the essence of the action than to be perfectly exposed or sharp.
-Push yourself for unique angles, such as shooting behind the band and into the crowd.
-This will maximize your story telling efforts by layering information.
+Push yourself for unique angles when allowed, like behind the band and into the crowd.

-If you have gained access to the photography pit then you probably have very limited time to get the shot.
+After gaining access to the photography pit, you will probably have very limited time to get the shot.
 You will most likely be allowed 3 songs with no flash and then you’re out.
 This is your chance to shoot a lot (and without much time to chimp or fuss with your LCD).
-Make sure your settings are on point and get the shot!
+Make sure your settings are right ahead of time.

-Wear earplugs!
-Whether you are in the pit or the back of the venue, the decibels that the music is playing can cause long term damage to your hearing such as Tinnitus, which is when your ears will ring as if you are at a loud show but are not.
+Whether you are in the pit or the back of the venue, concerts can cause long-term damage to your hearing.
+Tinnitus is when your ears will ring as if you are at a loud show but are not.
 There are earplugs designed to cut the decibels of the music out but still allow you to enjoy the music, which is a great option for photographers who frequent live music.

 Create a post-processing workflow that will allow you to deliver photos to your clients (promo company, artists, venues) within 24-48 hours.
-Time is of the essence for publishing purposes, so if you want to be considered for the next gig then it’s important to follow this rule.
-Click here for a solid workflow conceived by one of BL’s resident concert photographers.
+Time is of the essence for publishing purposes.
+If you want to be considered for the next gig then it’s important to follow this rule.
+Click here for an example workflow from one of BL’s resident concert photographers.

 Don’t give up if you don’t get hired by anyone.
 Being a concert photographer is hard, not only to get the shot but to be given the opportunity in the first place.

 When you are ready to share your work, pick your best and toss the rest.
 Your pictures should express to viewers how live music makes them feel.
-Create a storyline of the top 10-20 images.
+Create a story with your top 10-20 images.
 There are many nuances to shooting low-light stage photography.
 Understanding how your camera works, the style you are after, and having the right contacts to allow you access are the first steps to a great portfolio.Last modified: May 20, 2020